 How to Promote Disability Awareness

-Here at Calvert Trust Exmoor, supporting equality for all is something at the heart of what we do as providers of holidays for people with disabilities.
-In this article, we share some ideas on how to spread and encourage disability awareness!
-Our list is certainly not exhaustive; there are many other things you can do too, but we hope to inspire and motivate those who may not know where to begin.
+To that end, we share some ideas on how to promote and encourage disability awareness in your community!
+Our list is certainly not exhaustive, but we hope to inspire and motivate those who may not know where to begin.

-With more awareness, comes the opportunity for a more accessible and equal world.
-This would transform the day to day lives of disabled people by improving things that many non-disabled people may take for granted, such as access to buildings.
+With more awareness comes the opportunity for a more accessible and equal world.
+This would transform the day-to-day lives of disabled people by improving things that many non-disabled people may take for granted, such as access to buildings or other facilities.

-However, the biggest hurdle would also be overcome; the general assumption that disabled people are unable to do certain things.
-This can include the belief that a disabled person is unable to:
+The general assumption that disabled people are unable to do certain things can also be challenged through increased awareness.
+Assumptions like this can include the belief that a disabled person is unable to:

 - Live independently